From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 Ribeye is a cut from the rib section of the cow, famous for its marbling (the white streaks of fat that run through the meat).
 That fat melts during cooking, giving ribeye its rich, juicy flavour and tender texture.

-Tenderloin comes from the short loin and the back of the cow.
+Tenderloin comes from the short loin area of the cow.
 This muscle does very little work, which is why it’s the softest cut of all and melts in your mouth.
-Fun fact: The famous Filet Mignon comes from the most tender part of a tenderloin, giving you the most buttery texture.
+Fun fact: The famous Filet Mignon comes from the most tender part of a tenderloin, giving you the ultimate buttery texture.

 FAQs on where to eat the best steak in Bali